eficode-academy/istio-katas/000-setup-introduction.md

 This exercise introduces the sentences application which you will be using during the course.
 It also introduces you to the Kiali management console for the Istio service mesh.

+In the beginning of the exercise you will deploy the sentences application and generate traffic between the services.
+But there will be no Envoy sidecars injected and Kiali will not be able to observe the traffic.

+Later you will enable automatic sidecar injection for your namespace and redeploy the sentences application.
+This will allow Kiali to observe the traffic.

 <details>
     <summary> More Info </summary>